 NVivo searches for expressions of sentiment in the content.

 It is important to understand that this tool does not classify content according to sentiment.
 It does not take each piece of content and rate it on a Likert sentiment scale.
 It looks at the sentiment of words in isolation—the context is not taken into account.

 Like most text analysis tools, NVivo cannot recognize:

 - dialect variations

 The process uses a scoring system.
 Each word containing sentiment has a pre-defined score.
-Each sentiment node represents a range on a scale (of sentiment).
+Each sentiment code represents a range on a scale (of sentiment).

-- The score for each word determines the sentiment node it is coded to.
+- The score for each word determines the sentiment code it is coded to.

 - The score of words can change if they are preceded by a modifier (for example, more or somewhat) which intensifies the sentiment.

 - Words with a score that fall within the neutral range are not coded.